sigsep/sigsep-mus-2018/README.md

 # SISEC MUS 2018 Submission

+For the MUS18 submission we are handling the submission of the results through GitHub (which means it will be necessary for any participant to have a github account).
+If you don't have experience with git, don't worry, as everything can be done from within the browser.
+Also we will add a full tutorial here.

 ## Dates

 - The submission system will be ready by March 1st, 2018

 ## Submission

+To submit source separation results to SISEC 2018 you need to run the following steps

 ### Step 1: Dataset

+Download the dataset via the link on the [dataset website](https://sigsep.github.io/musdb).

 ### Step 2: Compute Estimates

+Compute estimates using the python based [musdb tools](https://github.com/sigsep/sigsep-mus-db).

 ### Step 3: Compute Evaluation Scores